Complete dispersive evaluation of the hadronic light-by-light contribution to muon $g-2$

 The matching between the sum of hadronic states and SDCs can be studied at the level of the scalar functions $\bar \Pi_i$, see Fig.~\ref{fig:matching} for an example.
 In general, the agreement is reasonable, especially in view of the limitations of either approach when extrapolated to the borders of the matching region, but we do observe some mismatch that could be interpreted as an effect of missing higher intermediate states.
 As a way to estimate the potential impact on the $a_\mu$ integral, we introduce an effective pole---pseudoscalar for $\bar\Pi_{1,2}$ and axial-vector for $\bar\Pi_{3\text{--}12}$, both in triangle kinematics~\cite{Ludtke:2023hvz} to be able to match the asymptotic behavior---with coefficients determined by the asymptotic matching, mass parameters $M_P^\text{eff}=2.2\GeV$ and $M_A^\text{eff}=1.7\GeV$, and TFF scale varied in the same range as $Q_0$.
 Figure~\ref{fig:matching} shows that imposing the exact asymptotic behavior indeed improves the matching in the intermediate region as well.
 Remarkably, the asymptotic coefficient comes out almost identical for all scalar functions that receive axial-vector contributions even when the matching is performed in the symmetric direction shown in Fig.~\ref{fig:matching}, leaving as dominant uncertainties the TFF scale and the difference to the asymmetric matching, when one virtuality is much smaller than the others.
+In particular, scanning over different choices for the determination of the effective-pole parameters, we assign an uncertainty that is larger than the entirety of the effective-pole contribution, see Ref.~\cite{Hoferichter:2024bae} for more details.